Alabama Hourly Paycheck Calculator

 2015ACS 1-year

-FICA is federal and applies in Alabama: employees pay Social Security and Medicare; employers match both.
-After exceeding the federal threshold, Additional Medicare is withheld from employees (no employer match).
-Eligible pretax benefits (e.g., Section 125 health premiums) can reduce FICA-taxable wages depending on plan rules.
+FICA taxes apply nationwide, including Alabama.
+Employees pay Social Security and Medicare taxes, and employers match both.
+Once income exceeds the federal threshold, Additional Medicare tax applies (without employer match).
+Certain pretax benefits, like Section 125 health premiums, can reduce FICA-taxable wages when plan-eligible.

-50-word description: Several Alabama cities levy an employee occupational (wage) tax in addition to state and federal withholding.
-Rates and sourcing rules vary by city, and employers often must register and remit.
+Several Alabama cities levy an employee occupational tax—a local wage tax—in addition to state and federal withholding.
+Rates and reporting rules vary by city.
 Many Alabama municipalities have no wage tax.
 Always verify your worksite city’s current ordinance before estimating paychecks.

 City Employee Local Wage Tax?
 Typical Rate Notes